discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 - Use <Skill name="Hornet Sting"/> to get back to Siax.
 - Use <Skill name="onewolfpack"/> in the middle to share it to your allies.
 - Autoattack and use <Skill name="Path of scars"/>, <Skill id="45743"/> and <Skill id="41524"/>.
-- Swap to longbow at around 40% so weapon swap is off of cd for phase 3.
+- Swap to longbow at around 40% so weapon swap is back off cd for phase 3.

 **2nd Add**

-- You want to stand at range to benefit from <Trait name="Farsighted"/> as well as you might want to use <Skill name="wehealasone"/> to make sure you have <Trait id="974"/> and <Item id="24836"/> as damage modifiers to kill the add.
+You want to stand at range to benefit from <Trait name="Farsighted"/> as well as you might want to use <Skill name="wehealasone"/> to make sure you have <Trait id="974"/> and <Item id="24836"/> as damage modifiers to kill the add.
 - Use longbow skills to kill your add: <Skill name="pointblankshot"/> and <Skill name="rapidfire"/>.
 - The remaining damage should be dealt by the <Specialization name="Dragonhunter"/> with a <Skill name="Swordofjustice"/>.
 - Once the add is dead precast <Skill name="Barrage"/> on Siax for phase 3.